kommitters/soroban.ex/README.md

 ##### Invocation with required authorization

-- When the invoker is the signer
+- When the function invoker authorizes the function invocation

   ```elixir
   alias Soroban.Contract